Q-1. What

 be a good market for their CO2.
 Also,

-new fossil-fueled power plants within 400 miles of WindFuels
+future fossil-fueled power plants within 400 miles of WindFuels

-plants will want to
+plants may want to

 buy the waste O2 from the WindFuels